kanisonpoon/kanisonpoon/README.md

 I'm an `Student` and `Self Taught Developer` build my own stuff from ground up, I like networking that it

 ### I have (some) experience with...
-- OS: Ubuntu, ArchLinux, MacOS, Windows, NetBSD
+- OS: Ubuntu, ArchLinux, MacOS, Windows, NetBSD, FreeBSD
 - Cloud: Azure, Linode, Google, AWS
 - VPN: OpenVPN
 - Minecraft: Nukkit, PacketMine-MP, dargonfly, AllayMC, JukeboxMC